FriederikeBock/ALICEPCGtutorial/QA/overview.md

 As data taking is split into runs, a so-called runwise QA must be run on the desired data/MC to analyze.
 Furthermore, it is important to globally check the observables for the full statistics.

-> respective macros can be found in _TaskQA/EventQA.C_ and _TaskQA/EventQA_Runwise.C_ (and accordingly for the other three examples)
+> The respective macros can be found in _TaskQA/EventQA.C_ and _TaskQA/EventQA_Runwise.C_ (and accordingly for the other three examples)

 ## GRID running

 All QA tasks need to have the _slow_ option active as well as _runwise processing_ must be enabled on GRID (remember to include this in your request [Requesting a LEGO Train](AliPhysicsAndGrid/legotrains.md)).

-* The PhotonQA is run by specialized wagons running the AddTask_PhotonQA, they can be found on the MonAlisa pages in the _Group PCM_ - look for _PhotonQA*_.
+* The PhotonQA is run by specialized wagons running the AddTask\_PhotonQA, they can be found on the MonAlisa pages in the _Group PCM_ - look for _PhotonQA*_.
 * The EventQA needs the standard output by one of our standard analysis tasks (GammaConvV1, GammaCalo, GammaConvCalo,..)
 * For ClusterQA peferably run the standard calorimeter-related tasks GammaCalo & GammaConvCalo (as you will need output from both to verify the energy calibration) - if bad cell identification should be performed in addition, one of both tasks need to be run with QA level, for example '5' to enable full QA output including cell QA